English as a Second Language » Frequently Asked Questions About ESL

 When is my child no longer eligible to participate in the ESL program?

-In order to comply with state and federal requirements, every LEP student is reassessed annually with the appropriate level of the ACCESS for ELLs during the months of February and March.
+In order to comply with state and federal requirements, every LEP student is reassessed annually with the appropriate level of the ACCESS for ELLs in January, February, and March.
 Any student who meets the state exit criteria will be exited from the ESL program and will no longer qualify for accommodations on the EOG and EOC tests.
-Parents are notified in writing of the child’s exit from the ESL program.
-A copy of the exit form is placed in the student’s cumulative folder and ESL folder.
+Parents are notified in writing of the child's exit from the ESL program.
+A copy of the exit form is placed in the student's cumulative folder and ESL folder.

-Some LEP students may qualify for testing accommodations based on their most current ACCESS or W-APT scores.
+Some LEP students may qualify for testing accommodations based on their most current ACCESS or WIDA Screener scores.
 These accommodations may be used on local assessments as well as the state End-of-Grade and End-of-Course tests.

 What are the rights of ESL parents?